-When it opened 10 years ago, in the middle of an imaginary Mestalla coast, Bar Tonyina showed its vocation for design with a first logo paying homage to Helvetica.
-A decade later, it is one of the epicenters of an area of constant gastronomic growth.
+When it opened 10 years ago, in the middle of some -imagined- waters along the coast of Mestalla, Bar Tonyina showed its vocation for design with a first logo tribute to Helvetica.
+A decade later, it is one of the strengths of an area of great gastronomic growth.

-The interior design project starts from Estudio IDEO, recreating all the stages of catching tuna, from the journey through the seas (with illustrations and brushstrokes by cartoonist Javier Pastor) to its refrigeration until its cooking, in the central nave of the restaurant.
-Many of his graphic creations were made by Estudio Merienda.
+The interior design project is based on Estudio IDEO, recreating all the stages of catching tuna, from the journey through the seas (with illustrations and brushstrokes by cartoonist Javier Pastor) to its refrigeration to its cooking, in the central nave of the restaurant.
+Many of his graphic creations are the product of Estudio Merienda.
 It was one of the first restaurants to create its own fanzine, designed by Diego March and developed by Agència Districte.